DaniCid/dbabarro-final/README.md

 Developed for the GA Front End Development Course with Fundation Adecco.

+## HOW TO USE

+Use `npm start` to start the server on localhost por 3000.

+If there is any errors, try `npm install` to refresh any dependencies before opening the project again.

 ## LIBRARIES & TECHNOLOGIES

-The following technologies were used in this project:
+In this project we can find the following technologies:
 - **React**

-React did allowed me to build a fast and dynamic webpage.
-The fact that only components get rendered whitouth the need to refresh the entire page is particulary important in a project like this one, were lot of info is being fetched from an API.

-Not only it was important for optimizing data usage, but it was also a big time saver to be able to reutilize a component in many places with a single line.
+React allowed me to build a fast and dynamic webpage.
+The fact that only components get rendered without the need to refresh the entire page is vital in a project like this one, where lots of information is obtained from an API.
+That is important not only for optimizing data usage, but it was also a big time saver to reutilize a component in many places with a single line.
 - **Sass**

-We used Sass to expand a lot from what CSS can't do for now.
-For example, being able to use '&' as a placeholder for his nested parent is a lifesaver when it comes to change a class name in the middle of a project.
-Also, I am particularly fond of using variables for stuff like fonts-names or colors.
+We used Sass to expand from what CSS can't do for now.
+For example, being able to use '&' as a placeholder for his nested parent is a lifesaver when it comes to changing a class name in the middle of a project.
+Also, I am particularly fond of using variables for things like fonts-names or colours.

-It's important to note that I used BEM as my naming metodology for my classes, making Sass a perfect addition as how good they combine together.
+It's important to note that I used BEM as my namimg methodology for my classes, making Sass a perfect addition to how well they combine.
 - **HTML**

-Usual HTML mixed with how React handle JSX.
-Basic structure, I tried to use some specific elements like 'main, section, ...' and so on, trying to think a little bit about SEO and the optimization of the webpage.
+Standard HTML mixed with the way React uses JSX.
+For basic structure, I tried to use some specific elements like 'main, section, ...' and so on, trying to think a little bit about SEO and the optimization of the webpage.
 - **Javascript**

-Sums up to more than 70% of the project.
-Used it to build the basic logic structure about my web app, aswell as to control data and conditionals to show or not some elements/components.
+More than 70% of the project.
+It has been used to build the basic logic structure of my web app, as well as to control data and conditionals to show or not some elements/components.

-Array and Object management were a big part of the project.
-Being able to use useful methos like .map, .find or .filter proved to be indispensable for my work.
+Array and Object management was a big part of the project.
+Being able to use helpful methods like .map, .find or .filter proved to be indispensable for my work.

 Aswell as some libraries:
 - **react-router-dom**